rbisdorff/Digraph3/docSphinx/tutorial.rst

      1. A **dominant** stability condition, where each non selected node is *dominated* by at least one member of the kernel;
      2. An **absorbant** stability condition, where each non selected node is *absorbed* by at least one member of the kernel.

 A both *internally* **and** *dominant*, resp. *absorbent stable* choice is called a *dominant* or **initial**, resp. an *absorbent* or **terminal** kernel.
 From a topological perspective, the initial kernel concept looks from the outside of the digraph into its interior, whereas the terminal kernel looks from the interior of a digraph toward its outside.
-From an algebraic perspective, the initial kernel is a *prefix* operand, and the terminal kernel is a *postfix* operand in the *Berge* kernel equation systems (see the tutorial on :ref:`Bipolar-Valued-Kernels-Tutorial-label`)
+From an algebraic perspective, the initial kernel is a *prefix* operand, and the terminal kernel is a *postfix* operand in the *Berge* kernel equation systems.

 Furthermore, as the kernel concept involves conjointly a **positive logical refutation** (the *internal stability*) and a **positive logical affirmation** (the *external stability*), it appeared rather quickly necessary in our operational developments to adopt a bipolar characteristic [-1,1] valuation domain, modelling *negation* by change of numerical sign and including explicitely a third **median** logical value (0) expressing logical **indeterminateness** (neither positive, nor negative, see [BIS-2000]_ and [BIS-2004]_).